1998Aravindan/Infosis_Foundation_program_BankAccountProject/README.md

-Python program to manage bank accounts like depositing, Withdrawing, and Transfering Money between Accounts.
-All these Transaction can be perfomed by the Account holder after Athentication.
+A Python program to manage Bank accounts with command line interface.
+It uses python 3.6 and Oracle MySQL Database